Is the government on course to fix an additional million potholes in England each year?

 For example, the RAC has estimated there are on average around six potholes per mile on council-controlled roads in England and Wales, which mostly includes those carriageways designated B and lower.

-Government statistics show in 2022 there were around 213,200 miles of minor roads in Great Britain and more recently the National Audit Office put the figure for England alone at 183,000.
+Government statistics show in 2022 there were around 213,200 miles of “minor roads” in Great Britain, while in July 2024 the National Audit Office estimated there were 183,000 miles of “local roads” in England.
 So these figures suggest there could be as many as one million potholes in England at any given time.
-Ahead of the 2024 election, the Labour party cited a similar figure in relation to the UK as a whole, which we wrote about at the time
+Ahead of the 2024 election, the Labour party cited a similar figure in relation to the UK as a whole, which we wrote about at the time.

-Meanwhile the Asphalt Industry Alliance (AIA) estimated in its most recent Annual Local Authority Road Maintenance (ALARM) report that councils in England filled 1.8 million potholes during the year to March 2024.
-That would suggest that for the government to meet its pledge, at least 2.8 million potholes a year would need to be filled.
+Meanwhile the Asphalt Industry Alliance (AIA) estimated in its Annual Local Authority Road Maintenance (ALARM) report that councils in England filled 1.9 million potholes in the 2024/25 financial year.
+That would suggest that for the government to meet its pledge, at least 2.9 million potholes a year would need to be filled.

 What progress has been made?

-For the time being, however, we have rated this pledge as “In progress”, on the grounds that the government has announced significant additional funding to address the issue and there is some broad industry data available which may give us some idea in time of how many more potholes have been filled.
+For the time being we have rated this pledge as “In progress”, on the grounds that the government has announced significant additional funding to address the issue and local authorities are now being asked to report on how many potholes they have filled.

 On 20 December 2024, the government announced that £1.6 billion would be made available to authorities across England for 2025/26 to “repair roads and fill potholes”, an increase of £500 million on the amount assigned in 2024/25.

-A spokesperson for the DfT told Full Fact: “This will enable local authorities to fix up to seven million more potholes this year, going well beyond our original commitment of one million more potholes annually.”
+At the time, a spokesperson for the Department for Transport told Full Fact: “This will enable local authorities to fix up to seven million more potholes this year, going well beyond our original commitment of one million more potholes annually.”

 This estimate is based on the average cost of filling a pothole in England and Wales being around £70, a figure also quoted by the AIA.
 Filling seven million potholes at a cost of £70 each would cost £490 million.